ecmwf-training/c3s-training/how-to-run-these-tutorials.md

 ### Key Concepts

-If you are considering to work with your notebooks locally, it is important that you are aware of some key concepts or information that you'll find in this tutorial or during the preparation and installation process.
+If you are considering to work with the Jupyter Notebooks on your own desktop or laptop, it is important that you are aware of some key concepts or information that you'll find in this tutorial or during the preparation and installation process.

 - **Dependencies** are all of the software components required by your notebook in for it to work as intended and avoid runtime errors.
 They can be libraries, frameworks, or other programs.

 - **Packages** are a way to organize and group together related dependencies.
 They act like toolboxes, storing and organizing tools making easier to install and manage dependencies.

-- **Conflicting dependencies or dependency hell** are issues that occur when two or more packages that are sharing dependencies in a project, require different versions of the same dependency.
+- **Conflicting dependencies** or **dependency hell** are issues that occur when two or more packages that are sharing dependencies in a project, require different versions of the same software component.
 Because only a single version of a dependency is permitted in any project's environment.

 - **Environments** are directories that contain a specific collection of packages that you have installed.
 You may have several environments with different versions for the same dependecy.
 If you change one environment, your other environments are not affected.
-There is a `base environment` located at the root prefix that contains the system installation parameters.
+There is a `base environment` located at the root directory that contains the system installation parameters.

 - **Git** is a distributed version control system that intelligently tracks changes in files.
 It is particularly useful when you and a group of people are all making changes to the same files at the same time.